constraintAutomaton/demo-semantic-query-containment-SPARQL/README.md

 SpeCS assume set semantic and says ...
 > the sub query is contained in the super query
 ```
-We expect the subquery to be contained within the superquery because it is more restrictive,
+We expect the subquery to be contained within the super query because it is more restrictive,
 it requires the people to have a job and be older than 16 years, whereas the superquery only considers the people's age.
 However, when executing the queries, Josette appears twice in the subquery because she had two jobs, whereas she appears only once in the superquery.
 As a result, the output of the superquery is not a subset of the subquery’s output, meaning the subquery is not contained within the superquery.